tojkuv/the-rust-book/generic-types-traits-lifetimes/README.md

 Listing 10-25: A struct that holds a reference, so its definition needs a lifetime annotation

 Thsi struct has one field, `part`, that holds a string slice, which is a reference.
 As with generic data types, we declare the name of the generic lifetime parameter inside braces after the name of the struct so we can use the lifetime parameter in the body of the struct definition.
-This annotation means an instance of `ImportantExerpt` can't outlive the reference it holds in its `part` field.
+This annotation means an instance of `ImportantExerpt` can'_t outlive the reference it holds in its `part` field.

 The `main` function here creates an instance of the `ImportExcerpt` struct that holds a reference to the first sentence of the `String` owned by the variable `novel`.
 The data in `novel` exists before the `ImportantExerpt` instance is created.
-In addition, `novel` doesn't go out of scope until after the `ImportExcerpt` instance is created.
-In addition, `novel` doesn't go out of scope until after the `ImportantExcerpt` goes out of scope, so the reference in the `ImportantExerpt` instance is valid.
+In addition, `novel` doesn'_t go out of scope until after the `ImportExcerpt` instance is created.
+In addition, `novel` doesn'_t go out of scope until after the `ImportantExcerpt` goes out of scope, so the reference in the `ImportantExerpt` instance is valid.

 ### Lifetime Elisions